maehem/fxgl-textured-cube/README.md

-# fxgl-helloworld-netbeans
+# fxgl-textured-cube
-A minimal source repo for starting a FXGL project in NetBeans
+A minimal demo for a 3D textured cube using a PNG image and triangle mesh in JavaFX and FXGL.